5 tips to find your fitness no matter your height

 1. Measure your pleasure

-2. Reflect on your childhood
+2. Think about your childhood

 3. Experience